microsoft/verona/docs/pyrona.md

 ### Where can I find out more?

 We have a detailed list of publications related to Project Verona on our [publications page](./publications.html).
-The most relevant paper to Pyrona is [Dynamic Region Ownership for Concurrency Safety](https://www.microsoft.com/en-us/research/publication/dynamic-region-ownership-for-concurrency-safety/).
+The most relevant paper to this work is [Dynamic Region Ownership for Concurrency Safety](https://www.microsoft.com/en-us/research/publication/dynamic-region-ownership-for-concurrency-safety/).

 You can try our toy language, [FrankenScript](https://github.com/fxpl/frankenscript).
+We also provide a [docker container](https://github.com/microsoft/verona-artifacts/tree/main/frankenscript) to test FrankenScript quickly.

 We are also working on several forks of Python that implement our ideas, these are currently on [GitHub](https://github.com/mjp41/cpython).